thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 ## Introduction to JavaScript

+Objectives

+* Name all primitive data types in Javascript
+* Define what a variable is
+* Explain the difference between a value and an expression
+* Explain the difference between `==` and `===` in Javascript
+* Implement simple control flow examples using `if` statements
+* Explain what type conversion is
+* Name all falsy values in Javascript

 GOAL: what is the value of this expression: `!(typeof(9) === typeof(9.5) && (99 == "99" || !true))`

 ### History of Javascript